 The OVA is designed in a way to focus on Akira being pulled into the horrific world of demons by Ryo.
 The fantasy world was shown to the audience first, then they watch Akira discover it rather than discover it through him.
 When Ryo shows up, Akira stares at him like he’s entranced.
 Staring at someone and suddenly realizing “oh of course, it’s my old friend Ryo” comes out awkward, but I think they were going for something tense and mysterious.
 The color scheme of the OVA gradually changes as it goes on to represent the descent to darkness.
 The colors start bright and even at Akira’s school, then darker when Ryo explains demons are real.
 As they plunge to the basement, the background fades completely into solid black.
 The dance party scenes bring back color, with harsh solid black shading.
 I love this OVA and highly recommend it because it looks amazing and it’s lots of fun.
 It’s a good starting point for getting into Devilman or just fun to watch around Halloween.

 Since then there’s even been a live action Devilman movie, but… nobody likes it.
-It was actually voted one of the worst Japanese movies of 2004, by fans of the manga and otherwise.
-I have to agree that it’s a bad movie.
-I’ve only seen it once and I don’t plan to ever again, so it’s hard for me to remember exactly what bothered me about it.
+It was actually voted one of the worst Japanese movies of 2004, by fans of the manga or otherwise.
+I may own it on DVD (available with English subtitles and English dub!), but I have to agree that it’s a bad movie.
 But for one thing, it tries to cram five volumes of content into one movie and it just comes out messy and awkward.
-It also takes itself seriously when half of the appeal of Devilman is how silly it is.
+It also takes itself seriously when half of the appeal of Devilman is how melodramatic it is.
 Then there’s just strange decisions like casting twins as Akira and Ryo, but the characters aren’t treated like twins within the film.
 It’s weird.
 The bland CG doesn’t help.

 There’s so much more Devilman media I could talk about it.
 There’s been crossovers, video games, toys, and even toilet paper with manga pages printed on it.
 We only have time to look at a few.